 We can and must do better.

 In the United States, we have a constitution-constrained pay-to-play government gravely behind the eighth ball of human development and evolutionary compatibility.
-Our freedoms, unconstrained by much-needed paradoxical rules, induce a wild-west of laissez-faire debacles, coming back to haunt us at every turn.
+Our freedoms, unconstrained by much-needed paradoxical rules, induce a wild west of laissez-faire debacles, returning to haunt us at every turn.

-Brutal vile maxims, like so many we implicitly allow to fester, have made Homo Sapiens almost go extinct before and made prior empires lose steam.
+Like so many we implicitly allow to fester, Brutal, vile maxims have made Homo Sapiens almost go extinct before and made prior empires lose steam.
 Humanity must comply with our best understanding of nature’s first-principles to improve its evolutionary quality and lifespan.

 Up And Up